RCA's Amazing AR-88 Series of Receivers

 AR-88 Series - Serial Numbers and Serial Number Log

 The typical AR-88 serial number contains six digits that include leading zeros.
 However, the six digits are not a numerical representation of when in the production cycle the receiver was manufactured.
 It appears that the most significant digit of the serial number (sixth digit from the right) represents which RCA plant built the receiver.
 This seems to be true because only two digits are used in the most significant place, "0" or "1."
 This could represent the plants at Camden and Bloomington.
 Canadian AR-88LFs built in Montreal are all serialized with a "C" in the most significant place (as a prefix.)
 However, many AR-88 receivers are serialized with only five digits.
 Could the "blank" in the sixth position signify another assembly plant?
-(Several sources indicate that the Grigsby-Grunow Company was used as a contractor for AR-88 assembly but this company was bankrupt and in receivership in December 1934.
+(Several sources indicate that the Grigsby-Grunow Company was used as a contractor for AR-88 assembly but that doesn't seem possible since this company was bankrupt and in receivership in December 1934.
 It might be possible that some confusion exists between the two "Majestic" companies.
 Grigsby-Grunow used "Majestic" as their trade name from the late twenties up to 1934.
 In 1937, "Majestic Radio and Television Company" was formed.
 This Majestic R&TV company had no connections to the earlier GG Majestic.
-It may be possible that the wartime contacts were partially built by this later "Majestic" company and it was mistakenly identified as the bankrupt Grigsby-Grunow "Majestic" company.
-For now, we'll assume that Majestic R&TV Co. was used as a contractor.*) This then accounts for the four possibilities used as the most significant place, "C," "blank," "0" or "1."
+It may be possible that the wartime contacts were partially built by this later "Majestic" - Majestic Radio & TV Co. - although there's no official documentation of the connection and all references to Majestic are hearsay.
+If a "Majestic" was involved it has mistakenly been identified as the bankrupt and "long-gone" Grigsby-Grunow company.*) This then accounts for the four possibilities used as the most significant place, "C," "blank," "0" or "1."

 Here are some observations by Alan Ford, VK2DRR, regarding AR-88D and AR-88LF models...